 Which specific areas do you teach?
-(Yes/No)
+(Yes/No) Exp banded Core Curriculum Areas: • compensatory academic skills [including concept development, spatial understanding, study and organisational skills, speaking and listening skills, and adaptations to access the core curriculum] • orientation and mobility [within the school grounds]

-Expanded Core Curriculum Areas: • compensatory academic skills [including concept development, spatial understanding, study and organisational skills, speaking and listening skills, and adaptations to access the core curriculum] • orientation and mobility [within the school grounds] • social interaction skills independent living skills • recreation and leisure skills • career education • use of assistive technology • functional vision assessment/visual efficiency skills) Follow-up and implementation of programs provided by specialist staff (such as Orientation and Mobility Teachers/Instructors, therapists and para-medical therapists) Functional numeracy skills (including the abacus) and functional literacy skills Information gathering about specific geographical environments through exploration and discovery methods Information processing skills (including keyboarding skills and using electronic books) Pre-braille and braille skills (including the English Braille Code and other codes, such as Music and LOTE [Languages Other Than English]) Specific information regarding each individual student's vision condition/s and teaching each student how to identify and articulate the impact of his/her vision impairment Study and research skills on computers (including the internet) and in libraries (including electronic cataloguing systems) Use and evaluation of disability-specific equipment (such as assistive technology software/hardware and optical and non-optical low vision devices) Other - please specify:
+Which Which specific areas do you teach?
+(Yes/No) social interaction skills independent living skills recreation and leisure skills career education use of assistive technology functional vision assessment/visual efficiency skills) Follow-up and implementation of programs provided by specialist staff (such as Orientation and Mobility Teachers/Instructors, therapists and para-medical therapists) Functional numeracy skills (including the abacus) and functional literacy skills Information gathering about specific geographical environments through exploration and discovery methods Information processing skills (including keyboarding skills and using electronic books) Pre-braille and braille skills (including the English Braille Code and other codes, such as Music and LOTE [Languages Other Than English]) Specific information regarding each individual student's vision condition/s and teaching each student how to identify and articulate the impact of his/her vision impairment Study and research skills on computers (including the internet) and in libraries (including electronic cataloguing systems) Use and evaluation of disability-specific equipment (such as assistive technology software/hardware and optical and non-optical low vision devices) Other - please specify: